 What is Atal Tinkering Labs?

-Atal Tinkering Labs (ATL) is an activity conducted under the umbrella mission named ‘Atal Innovation Mission’ (AIM).
-AIM is the Indian Government’s flagship programme to foster a culture of entrepreneurship and innovation.
+ATL is an activity conducted under the umbrella mission named ‘Atal Innovation Mission’ (AIM).
+AIM is the Indian Government’s flagship program to foster a culture of entrepreneurship and innovation.

 - AIM establishes ATLs in schools across the country with a vision to ‘Cultivate one Million children in India as Neoteric Innovators’.